smirnovhub/my-mikrotik-scripts/README.md

 - **backhandIndexPointingLeftEmoji**: Stores the URL-encoded left-pointing backhand index emoji (`👈`) used to highlight or draw attention to preceding text or values
 - **warningSignEmoji**: Stores the URL-encoded warning emoji (`⚠️`) used for alert messages
 - **squaredUpWithExclamationMark**: Stores the URL-encoded “squared up” emoji (`🆙`) with exclamation mark
-- **telegramBotToken**: Stores the token for the Telegram bot used to send messages
-- **telegramPublicChatID**: Stores the Telegram public chat ID where messages will be sent
-- **telegramPrivateChatID**: Stores the Telegram private chat ID where messages will be sent

 ## Features